Centralized Model-Predictive Control with Human-Driver Interaction for Platooning: Introduction

 In our design, we include a switch to reconfigure our controller for a vehicle temporarily under human driver control, shown as the dashed line in Figure~\ref{fig:controlloop}.
-Our approach accommodates a human driver to make an emergency brake, reduce speed, or travel at a different inter-vehicle distance, or could be utilized to incorporate legacy vehicles.
-The switch adjusts our time-varying reference to return the platoon to the desired reference and removes the vehicle from the platoon control while still incorporating the vehicle states such that the control actions for the platoon still ensure the inter-vehicle distance constraints.
+Early implementations of potential \ac{CACC} designs will need to operate with non-\acs{CACC} enabled vehicles and with drivers that choose to switch automation levels \cite{Dey2016IEEETransactionsonIntelligentTransportationSystemsReviewCommunicationDriver}.
+Our approach accommodates a human driver to make an emergency brake, reduce speed, or travel at a different inter-vehicle distance.
+Our method could also be utilized to incorporate legacy vehicles.
+When a vehicle is human driver controlled, we adjust our time-varying reference to return the platoon to the desired reference and remove the vehicle from the platoon control.
+A key feature of our method is that it incorporates the vehicle states such that the control actions for the platoon still ensure the inter-vehicle distance constraints for the other vehicles in the platoon.
 We predict the control actions of the human driver by assuming that the driver will only change their control action to obey a minimum set of constraints of the legal road speed limits and their vehicle performance constraints.
+Our centralized platoon control design ensures safety for the remaining platoon-controlled vehicles by producing control actions that maintain safe inter-vehicle distances.
 More complex predictive approaches, such as economic cost functions \cite{Fleming2021IncorporatingDriverPreferences} or inter-vehicle interactions, could be utilized to predict a human driver.